Murugi001/Phase-3-Project/README.md

 The preprocessing phase concluded with a correlation analysis between the churn variable and other features—both numerical and categorical—to assess potential relationships and identify multicollinearity concerns.

 ### Modelling

+Before training the models, the dataset was split into training and testing sets to enable the model to learn patterns from historical data and evaluate performance on unseen data.
+Standard scaling was then applied to numerical columns in the training set.

+To address the class imbalance observed in the target variable, the SMOTE technique was used.
+After resampling, the training dataset became perfectly balanced, with 50% of the samples representing customers who did not churn and 50% representing those who did.

+After applying SMOTE, the resampled training data was initially fitted into a logistic regression model.
+The model was then used for prediction and evaluated using metrics such as accuracy, precision, recall, confusion matrix, and ROC curves.

+Two additional models—Random Forest and Decision Tree—were also trained on the same dataset and evaluated using the same metrics.
+To enhance performance, both models were further subjected to hyperparameter tuning to assess whether the evaluation metrics would improve.

+### Evaluation